Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 Software Distribution Service

-Project d) Senior Consultant – Modification of service scopes in the existing service statement**
+Project d) Senior Consultant – Changing service scopes in the existing service description**

-Together with the client's IT provider, new service models were developed based on the FMO service statements.
+In collaboration with the client's IT provider, new service models were developed based on the FMO service descriptions.

-The main goal was to adjust the service boundaries of the statement and its services so that the IT provider could assume end-to-end service responsibility.
+The main goal was to adjust the service boundaries of the service description and its services so that the IT provider could take over end-to-end service responsibility.

-It was also necessary to optimize the relevant IT service management processes such as incident, problem, and change.
+It was also necessary to optimize relevant IT service management processes such as incident, problem and change.

 In the further course of the project, all software products were recorded and documented in LeanIX.

-After completing the elaboration, the new service area was recorded in the contract change.
+After the elaboration was completed, the new service area was recorded in the contract change.

 The following services were in focus: